 The Simon Commission was boycotted because Indians were excluded from the commission and had no representation in the assemblage.
 It was supposed to give an account of how the Indian Constitution was working and no Indian was involved in the process.

 The Simon Commission was a group of seven parliamentarians who had to conduct an extensive study on constitutional reforms in order to make recommendations to the then-ruling government.

 The Indian Statutory Commission, known colloquially as the Simon Commission after its chairman Sir John Allsebrook Simon, was dispatched to India in 1928 (February – March, and October 1928 – April 1929) to investigate prospective constitutional reforms.

 Simon Commission was headed by Sir John Simon, MP for Spen Valley.
 Hence, the name was Simon Commission

-Hope this concept on the Simon Commission is clear to write for the competitive exams like UPSC.
-For any query related to courses, careers, admissions and universities abroad, reach out to Leverage Edu by booking a free counselling session!
+Hope this concept on the Simon Commission is clear to write for competitive exams like UPSC.
+For any query related to courses, careers, admissions, and universities abroad, reach out to Leverage Edu by booking a free counselling session!